dubesoftware/dubesoftware/README.md

 Welcome to my public profile.

 ### ⚡ About me
 I am a full-stack software developer especially interested in building simple and fast software, scaling systems up and shipping reliable applications.
-I enjoy building SaaS applications in Ruby, Ruby on Rails, Elixir/OTP and Phoenix LiveView. \*Remote work only\*
+I enjoy building SaaS applications in Ruby on Rails and Hotwire. *100% remote work only*

 ### 🌱 Always learning something new!